tytydraco/yessleep/out/The_Strange_Thing_About_My_Neighbors_Daughter_Part_2.md

 Goddamn, how I wished my parents were dog people.
 Wouldn't have been stuck hanging in this stomach wrenching suspense if they were.

 Finally, I collected whatever nerve I had left and eased myself out of bed.
-The floorboards gave a faint creek as my feet settled on top of them.
+The floorboards gave a faint creak as my feet settled on top of them.
 I crossed the room at the anxious pace of someone passing through a lion's den.
 My heart pounded.
 Keeping my eye on every corner, I brought myself to the light switch.
-I felt around for it... then I found it.
+I pawed around at the wall for it... then I found it.
 I tensed up and held my breath, dreading what I was about to see, and flipped the lights on.

 There was nothing.
 The room was just as I left it when I shut my eyes.
 Even though there was no one else around to witness, I felt totally humiliated.
 My hypervigilant mind paired with my overactive imagination had reduced me to an oversized six-year-old.
 Afraid of the dark... that's what I was.
 My breathing and heartrate began to regulate.